Qualitative vs. quantitative research

 You can perform statistical analysis on the data and draw conclusions such as: “on average students rated their professors 4.4”.

 Qualitative research approach

 You conduct in-depth interviews with 15 students and ask them open-ended questions such as: “How satisfied are you with your studies?”, “What is the most positive aspect of your study program?” and “What can be done to improve the study program?”

 Based on the answers you get you can ask follow-up questions to clarify things.
-You transcribe all interviews and try to find commonalities and patterns.
+You transcribe all interviews using transcription software and try to find commonalities and patterns.

 Mixed methods approach

 You conduct interviews to find out how satisfied students are with their studies.
 Through open-ended questions you learn things you never thought about before and gain new insights.
 Later, you use a survey to test these insights on a larger scale.